-Whenever possible, inmates should be secured in a prisoner restraint system or, when a prisoner restraint system is not available, by seat belts.
-The inmate should be in the seating position for which seat belts have been provided by the vehicle manufacturer.
+Whenever possible, incarcerated persons should be secured in a prisoner restraint system or, when a prisoner restraint system is not available, by seat belts.
+The incarcerated person should be in the seating position for which seat belts have been provided by the vehicle manufacturer.
 The prisoner restraint system is not intended to be a substitute for handcuffs or other appendage restraints.